yashv6655/First-Microservices-App/README.md

 # First-Microservices-App
-A small application where user can post and comment on unpersisted posts.
+A small application where users can post and comment on unpersisted posts.

 ### Created using:
 - React